- Co-creator of the so-called Cloward-Piven Strategy

 - Views violent rioting as an effective and desirable means of agitating for social change

-Born in Alberta, Canada in 1932, Frances Fox Piven earned a Ph.D. in social science from the University of Chicago in l962.
-Today she is a professor of political science and sociology at the Graduate Center of the City University of New York, where she has taught since 1982.
-She was formerly a professor at Columbia University.
+Born in Alberta, Canada in 1932, Frances Fox Piven earned a B.A. in 1953, an MA in city planning in 1956, and a Ph.D. in social science in 1962 — all from the University of Chicago.
+She has served as a professor of political science at the Graduate Center of the City University of New York since 1982; since 1988, she also has taught sociology.
+For a detailed list of Piven’s additional professional credentials, see Footnote #1 below.

 Piven and her late husband, Columbia social-work professor Richard Cloward, are best known for having outlined, in 1966, the so-called Cloward-Piven Strategy – a tactic that seeks to hasten the fall of capitalism by overloading government bureaucracies with a flood of impossible demands, thus pushing society into “a profound financial and political crisis” that would unleash “powerful forces … for major economic reform at the national level.”